 No matter how careful you are while driving, odds are, tar and other caked up grime builds up over time, causing the paintwork to look weathered and dull.
-Compounds can easily take care of general signs of ageing on cars, as well as more severe imperfections, such as scratches, paint transfer and more stubborn stains.
+A buffing compound can easily take care of general signs of aging on cars, as well as more severe imperfections, such as scratches, paint transfer and more stubborn stains.
 If you’re unfamiliar with how to use compounds or simply looking for some more guidance, you can find everything you need in this handy guide.

 Reading time: 5.5 min

 A polishing compound is used to clean and shine, as well as removing small imperfections on the vehicle’s paint surface.
 It can be used to: